dewi-alliance/hotspot-manufacturers/0019-third-party-manufacturers-Ingenious-Technology.md

 We didn’t make any gateway but we made other crypto mining products
 * If you have not built gateways before, are you using a third party manufacturer?
 This is the single largest risk with most hardware ventures.
 If possible please provide information about your manufacturing partners and supply chain.
 We have made much complicated hardware boards (FPGA crypto Mining boards) and have experience in hardware business.
-For first generation product, in order to fast to market, we will source Seeed Lora 1302 modules.
+For first generation product, in order to fast to market, we will make our own Lora Mdoule based on Semtech Reference design.
 We have many Raspberry Pi proviers

 ## Proof of Identity
 Per typical KYC/AML procedures, proof of identity for major shareholders (25%+ ownership) will be expected to be provided privately to representatives from Helium Inc or DeWi board members.
 This will be attested and publicly confirmed by those representatives, e.g. as GitHub comments.